Greek recession bottoming out, finance minister says as unemployment dips

 The country's battered economy expanded from April to June on a quarterly basis for the first time since its crisis erupted four years ago, Stournaras said, citing government estimates.

-"Signs of a recovery are now evident," he told a privatisations conference in Athens.
+"Signs of a recovery are now evident," he told a privatizations conference in Athens.

 Stournaras was referring to government estimates of seasonally adjusted GDP figures, which the country's statistics agency ELSTAT does not report.
 Based on unadjusted ELSTAT data released this month, the economy shrank 3.8 percent year-on-year in the second quarter.